 One of the members of the NC TRCC is the state traffic safety data coordinator.
 This individual serves as the primary point of contact for information about traffic safety systems for NHTSA, the state of North Carolina, and the NC TRCC.
 This person is aware of all the primary traffic records systems in North Carolina and maintains communications with the NC TRCC.
 This person can report on, or obtain status information on, all projects within the state.
-The current representative is Bob Stevens from NC GHSP who has replaced the previous Coordinator, Frank Hackney, who retired in April 2018.
+The current representative is Jackie Mitchell from NC GHSP who has replaced the previous Coordinator, Bob Stevens.

-Bob Stevens, NC Traffic Records Coordinator NC GHSP, 750 N. Greenfield Parkway, Garner, NC 27529
+Jackie Mitchell, NC Traffic Records Coordinator NC GHSP, 750 N. Greenfield Parkway, Garner, NC 27529 Phone: (919) 814-3655 Email: jsmitchell@ncdot.gov

-Phone: (919) 814-3661

-Email: bkstevens3@ncdot.gov